rfuzzo/MorrowindPlusPlus/fundamentals/gameplay.md

 ⭐ [**MM - Enhanced Invisibility**](https://www.nexusmods.com/morrowind/mods/47565)
 Using invisibility changes the way you view the world.
 Instead of only becoming transparent, you see through an ethereal lens that warps and twists the environment around you.
 Daedra and Undead appear differently, making them distinct from other creatures around you.

+{% hint style="info" %}
-> ℹ️ The shader included in this mod needs to be registered in MGE XE to work as intended.
+The shader included in this mod needs to be registered in MGE XE to work as intended.
 Shader order will be given in the [**Shader setup**](https://github.com/Sigourn/morrowind-sharp/blob/master/main.md#shader-setup) section.
+{% endhint %}

 ⭐ [**MM - Enhanced Light**](https://www.nexusmods.com/morrowind/mods/47672)\
 Replaces the Light magic effect with a Skyrim-style magelight effect, which creates an orb of light that will follow and float around you and other NPCs.
 Casting the magelight on a target location will create an orb of light at the location for the duration of the spell.